-Eglė’s Plytnikaitė’s home region Dzūkija is densely covered with pine forests and hosts the biggest national park in Lithuania, so she naturally chose to go back there for her research journey.
-When traveling, she met with old locals who never left their home villages and collected their stories, telling what it means to live in nature.
-The fact that fascinated her the most was how the annual journey of the sun changed the rhythm of these people’s lives and dictated their daily routines.
-Inspired by these experiences, Eglė created two installations called “Cycle” and “Infinite Loop”.
+Eglė’s Plytnikaitė’s home region Dzūkija is densely covered by pine forests and is known as one of the most archaic places in Lithuania, so she naturally chose to go back there for her research journey.
+When traveling, she met with old locals who never left their home villages and collected their stories, telling what it means to live in Lithuanian nature.
+The fact that fascinated her the most was how the annual journey of the sun changed the rhythm of those people lives and dictated their daily routines.
+Inspired by these experiences, Eglė created three atmospheric installations which connect illustration, olfactory, light and sound.

 Cycle is an atmospheric light and scent installation, that leads the viewer through an annual journey of the sun, conveying the changes in our surroundings and reflecting on how they affect the state of human mind.

 Four scent art pieces depict four main positions of the sun – summer and winter solstices and autumn and spring equinoxes.
 Each of these days mark a change in ratio between lightness and darkness, and bring substantial changes in nature.
 All together, these days create a yearly cycle death and rebirth which is consistent, inevitable, and take part in the Nordic life experience.